teresant2022/anton.tereshchenko/README_ENG.md

 Since 2018 I've been working at international projects in linguistic and safety positions.
 Now I am changing the course once again and look for career opportunity as ``QA specialist``.

+Currently I work at Elefanto Digital Studio and work on my hands-on experience.
+We work on various projects and all of them got some bugs to share.
+I am binded by NDA, but some things are legit for sharing ;)

 ## My pros

 I am good at searching for mistakes, errors, inconsistencies, always keen on imporoving on-going processes.